 India by the Bay is a week-long celebration of the arts of India in Hong Kong, with an exciting mix of events that showcase the rich and diverse culture of India.

-Now in its fifth year, India by the Bay gives audiences the chance to not only watch but also participate in a wide variety of interesting and fun programs, including music, dance, film, art, and, of course, cuisine.
+Now in its sixth year, India by the Bay gives audiences the chance to not only watch but also participate in a wide variety of interesting and fun programs, including music, dance, film, art, and, of course, cuisine.

 One of the most anticipated events is the DBS Gala Dinner, ‘Flavours of Delhi’, where chef Sadia Dehlvi serves up authentic dishes from her family recipes which have been handed down through the generations.